Basic First Aid for Horses

 If you travel remember to have a first aid kit with you.

-some point, how to tell if a horse is feeling well, or if a horse needs immediate veterinary attention.
-A horse's vital signs should be
+point, how to tell if a horse is feeling well, or if a horse needs immediate veterinary attention.
+A horse's vital signs should be checked

-checked regularly, once a week is ideal.
+regularly, once a week is ideal.
 Check the horse's vital signs every time you suspect any change in his behavior.
+Learning to

 If ANY concern arises, never hesitate to call your veterinarian!

-temperature can vary by 3 degrees depending on environmental factors.
-Horses tend to have higher temperatures in warm
+can vary by 3 degrees depending on environmental factors.
+Horses tend to have higher temperatures in warm weather and

 How To Take a Horse's Temperature: